gustrigoni/fcamara-teste/README.md

 ### 🥳 Final step, run a simple docker command

-Create a new directory and run this command in your terminal (you may need to wait generate the autoload.php file in /vendor path)
+Just run it with Docker (you may need to wait generate the autoload.php file in /vendor path)

     $ docker build .